awslabs/multi-model-server/README.md

 ## External demos powered by MMS

-Here are some examples demos of deep learning applications, powered by MMS:
+Here are some example demos of deep learning applications, powered by MMS:

  |  |   |
 |:------:|:-----------:|